-The e- Safety Policy is part of the ICT Policy and the School Development Plan, it relates to other policies including those for Computer Science, Positive behaviour, RSE, social and health education (PSHE) and citizenship.
+The e- Safety Policy is part of the ICT Policy and School Development Plan and relates to other policies including those for Computer Science, Positive behaviour, RSE, social and health education (PSHE) and for citizenship.

-The school has appointed an e-safety Co-ordinator- James Brown who is also Designated Senior Lead for Safeguarding as well as being the SENDCo.
+It has been reviewed in September 2025, as an update of our previous internet safety policy.
+The school has appointed an e-safety Co-ordinator- Rebecca Pine who is also Designated Senior Lead for Safeguarding as well as being the SENDCo.

-Why does Easthorpe School need an e-Safety Policy?
+Why does Easthorpe need an e-Safety Policy?